|

 The goal for the future is to continue to spread high-quality

-astronomical culture, always doing better than anyone has ever done
+astronomical culture, always doing better what no one has ever done

 before. |